-Today, almost everyone has developed a digital life in some aspect or another, and using technology seems to occupy an increasingly significant portion of our lives.
-Because of this, it’s important to consider digital property as part of your estate plan, in order to ensure the protection of all of your assets and your legacy.
+Today, almost everyone has developed a digital life in some aspect, and using technology seems to occupy an increasingly significant portion of our lives.
+Because of this, it’s important to consider digital property as part of your estate plan, to ensure the protection of all of your assets and your legacy.

 Estate Planning and Your Digital World

 Incorporating digital assets into your estate plan may be a new process for many.
 So, let’s start with a general overview of what you’ll need to do, then dive into the details:

 - Consider your options for protecting your digital assets.

 - Determine who is able to help you.